DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: Introduction

 \section{Introduction}

-Tabular data is one of the most common data formats in commercial applications, such as E-commerce recommendation~\cite{RS_survey}, fraud detection~\cite{credit}, and anomaly detection~\cite{anomaly_detection}.
-Unlike homogeneous data such as image, text or speech data, which usually have strong spatial, semantic or temporal correlation, tabular data is often heterogeneous, and the correlation between different columns (or fields) is weak.
-We give an example of the UCI-bank\footnote{https://archive.ics.uci.edu/ml/datasets/bank+marketing} dataset in Table~\ref{tab:example}, where ``age (n)'' is ``education (c)'' is two distinct columns and the correlation between them is ambiguous.
-Obviously, this property makes it much harder to get good results from tabular data via machine learning than from otherwise homogeneous data.
+Tabular data is one of the most common data storage formats prepared for modeling in many practical web applications, such as e-commerce~\cite{zhang2019deep}, fraud detection~\cite{dal2014learned} and anomaly detection~\cite{pang2021deep}.
+Typically, in tabular data, each row represents an instance and each column represents a feature.
+The value in a table cell is the specific value for that feature in a data instance~\cite{doleschal2018chisel}.
+Note that in addition to the column of features, there may be a column of labels indicating the category to which the corresponding instance belongs, e.g., in a supervised task.
+Unlike homogeneous data such as image, text or speech data, which often have strong spatial, semantic or temporal correlations, tabular data tends to be heterogeneous, and the correlation between different columns (or features) may be weak.
+As an example, in Table~\ref{tab:example}, we present a slice of the UCI-bank\footnote{https://archive.ics.uci.edu/ml/datasets/bank+marketing} dataset used in the experiments, where ``age (n)'' and ``education (c)'' are two different columns and the correlation between them is ambiguous.
+Obviously, this property makes it much harder to customize a model to get good results from tabular data than from homogeneous data.